 Joshua Marszalek joined the AHCF board of directors in 2013 and currently serves as Vice President of the board.
 Josh has previously served as Secretary to the Board.
 Josh and his wife, Laura, live in Rushville Indiana and have two children, Levi and Kathryn.
 Kathryn was diagnosed with AHC in February 2012, and the Marszaleks joined the list of families who are committed to helping other families and funding research to cure AHC.
 Joshua is a licensed architect, and owns his own architecture practice, Rural Valley Architecture.
 Prior to owning his own firm, Joshua worked in Connecticut and at CSO Architects in Indianapolis, IN.
 Joshua Marszalek – firstname.lastname@example.org

 Gene M. Andrasco is currently the Treasurer for the AHCF.
 Gene joined the ACHF Board of Directors in 2011, and has previously served as the Vice President and Co-Treasurer.
 Gene volunteers his time to the foundation in honor of his daughter Kiley who was diagnosed with AHC in 2003.
 Gene lives in Lake Zurich, Illinois with his wife, Kelly and two children, Ryan and Kiley.
-Professionally, Gene is the Supply Chain Finance Director for the Cheese Division of Kraft Foods in Northfield, Illinois.
+Professionally, Gene is the Finance Vice President of the Marketing Store.
 Gene Andrasco – email@example.com

 Vicky Platt is currently the foundation Secretary; she joined the foundation Board of Directors in 2010.
 She has previously served the board as Development Chair.
 Vicky volunteers her time to the foundation in honor of her daughter who was diagnosed with AHC in 2003.
 Vicky lives in Mt.Prospect, Illinois with her husband, Andy, and daughters, Emma and Aria.
 Professionally, Vicky is the Director of Research at Willamette Management Associates in Chicago, Illinois.
 Prior to her tenure at Willamette Management Associates, Vicky worked in the law library of Kirkland & Ellis and at the Michigan State University Main Library.
 Vicky Platt – firstname.lastname@example.org